0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

     - This procedure is very sensitive.
     - Ensure the synchronizer starts first.

-We're going to revert the parameters back to the versions of the node that worked with fork 9, and only redeploy the cdk central/trusted environment.
+We're going to revert the parameters back to the versions of the node that worked with fork 9, and only redeploy the CDK central/trusted environment.

 1. Update the `params.yml` file as follows: